 As with most massage, Our therapist will give you the privacy to undress, and you are normally covered except for the area being worked on.

 Swedish massage techniques include: long strokes, kneading, friction, tapping, percussion, vibration, effleurage, and shaking motions.
 Performed on more superficial muscle layers, it is generally lighter-handed and geared toward relaxation.
-It is also used for warming tissues in order to perform deeper work, but can be used for the entire session.
+It is also used for warming tissues in order to perform deeper bodywork, but can be used for the entire session.

 What are some of the known benefits of Swedish Massage?